KevGildea/KevGildea.github.io/_posts/2020-09-10-DL-Precrash-Pose.md

   <img src="/assets/images/MPJPE.png" width="350">
 </p>

 However, the authors claim that the this metric has limitations, and that in some cases there can be low errors for incomparible poses, i.e., some obviously different poses can have misleadlingly low values of MPJPE.
-For this reason the autrhors also investigate elbow and knee angles.
+For this reason the authors also investigate elbow and knee angles.
 Configuration 1 above was selected as having the best overall performance in testing.

 SMPL joints do not represent the human skeleton , i.e., the joint locations are estimated based on a regressor that predicts the location of the joints as a function of the body shape [[4](http://files.is.tue.mpg.de/black/papers/SMPL2015.pdf)].
 For this reason the joint system was revised to best approximate the recommendations of the International Society of Biomechanics (ISB) [[9](https://www.sciencedirect.com/science/article/abs/pii/S0021929001002226), [10](https://www.sciencedirect.com/science/article/abs/pii/S002192900400301X)].